 Indemnification and Hold Harmless Clauses: We often get agreement drafts from universities and companies that require that VCU will defend and protect that party from any legal actions that may result from our use of the material or information.
 This is a requirement for indemnification.
 We are not allowed to indemnify another organization.
 Resolution – We use standard language that states that VCU will be responsible for its own actions.

-Free Licenses and Options to License New VCU Inventions: A company may ask for a free license to any invention you develop that is related to the use of their material.
+Free Licenses and Options to License New VCU Inventions: A company may ask for a free license to any invention you develop that is related to the use of their information.
 Although we would still be able to nonexclusively license an invention to another company, it would be very difficult to nonexclusively commercialize an invention that may require FDA approval.
 Alternatively, the company may ask for an option to negotiate a fee-bearing exclusive license for inventions.
 This is generally acceptable to VCU unless there is a possibility that research tool might be developed under the agreement.
 NIH has a policy that research tools developed under NIH funding be commercialized nonexclusively so that the tool can be widely used by other laboratories.
 In other cases, this kind of language in a MTA might conflict with the terms and conditions of another MTA and research agreement with another company.
 Resolution – We will work closely with you to ensure that any licensing terms are suitable to you, VCU and your sponsor.

-Restrictions on Publications: Almost all MTAs with companies will have some language that allows the company to review a manuscript before it is submitted for publication.
+Restrictions on Publications: Almost all applicable agreements with companies will have some language that allows the company to review a manuscript before it is submitted for publication.
 Mainly, the company wants to be able to remove any of their own proprietary information from the manuscript and may want to seek patent protection for any inventions disclosed in the paper.
 The company may demand a very long period of time to review you manuscript, which may have a significant impact on your ability to publish.
 The company may also want to be able remove VCU proprietary information from the paper.
 Resolution – VCU Innovation Gateway believes that your ability to publish should be protected.
 We prefer that the company has a maximum of 30 days to review your manuscripts and cannot remove any text and results other than their own confidential information.